hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 Git Command | Description
 ------------|------------
-git init | Creates a new Git repository git add filename | Add the file to staging index git add . | Add all files from working directory to staging index git status | List all new or modified files to be committed
+git init | Create a new Git repository git add filename | Add the file to staging index git add . | Add all files from working directory to staging index git status | List all new or modified files to be committed